alvarorama2007/online-store-strapi-next-js-v1-starter-repo/README.md

 <br><br />
 -->

-1. **Next JS** - it is a latest and widely used framework built on top of react JS.
+1. **Next JS** - this framework is built on top of react JS.
 Next js offers some great features like SSR, APIs, ISR etc.
 2. **Next Auth** - for google authentication management.
 3. **Chakra UI** - for easy, modern, responsive, functional UI components